silverlovesl/goat-shoes-frontend/README.md

 # Acceptance
 - [x] It is a React application.
 - [x] The collection shows 20 shoes initially.
-- [x] The user can take an action to load more shoes.(Scroll to load more data)
+- [x] The user can take an action to load more shoes.(Scroll to bottom load more data)
 - [x] Click to show shoe detail

 # Self-Grading